-New research from Legal Week suggests that more lawyers than ever are working from home (Almost Three Quarters of Lawyers at Large Firms Now Work From Home, Law.com, 25 September), but does this mean that firms are ignoring other strategies that could work to keep their top talent engaged and motivated?
+New research from Legal Week suggests that more lawyers than ever are working from home.
+Almost Three Quarters of Lawyers at Large Firms Now Work From Home, Law.com, 25 September.
+However, are firms ignoring other strategies that could keep their top talent engaged and motivated?

-Offering annual independent ‘work and life audits’ to partners is a great way to identify the individual’s professional and personal challenges so that you can work together to find solutions for managing them.
+Offering annual independent ‘work and life audits’ to partners is an effective way to do this.
+They identify the individual’s professional and personal challenges so you can work together to find solutions for managing them.

 For more on this topic read Kedge’s article in Solicitor’s Journal: Why challenge is equal to work/life balance for lawyer wellbeing.